2026 Atlanta Braves season

-The 2026 Atlanta Braves season will be the 156th season of the Atlanta Braves franchise, the 61st in Atlanta, and the Braves' 10th season at Truist Park.

-The Braves seek to improve on their disappointing 76-86 record from last season and make the playoffs after missing them in 2025.
-At the conclusion of the previous season, long time manager Brian Snitker announced that he was resigning from his position and would move into an advisory position with the team.
+The 2026 Atlanta Braves season is the 156th season of the Atlanta Braves franchise, the 61st in Atlanta, and the Braves' 10th season at Truist Park.
+The Braves are managed by Walt Weiss, in his first season as the team's manager.
+Following the conclusion of the previous season, longtime manager Brian Snitker announced his retirement and moved into an advisory role with the organization.